SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

 Now there's evidence that the Republican right has not only stayed extreme in the face of self-inflicted death, but doubled down.

-Consider California.
-The Republicans started a recall campaign against the Democratic governor, essentially to keep re-adjuticating his election.
+Consider California: the Republicans started a recall campaign against the Democratic governor, essentially to keep re-adjuticating his election.
 Compare the results with COVID cases: if correlation were causation, you'd think COVID-19 caused recall votes.
 (In fact, the underlying variable causing both is of course Republicanism.)